-- Log in to the Oracle WebLogic Administration Console. - Create a new machine for the new node that will be used, and add the machine to the domain. - Update the machine's Node Manager's address to map the IP of the node that is being used for scale out. - Use the Oracle WebLogic Server Administration Console to clone WLS\ SOA1/WLS\WSM1 into a new managed server.
-Name it WLS\SOAn/WLS\ WSM-PMn, where n is a number.
+- 3. Log in to the Oracle WebLogic Administration Console. - 4.
+Create a new machine for the new node that will be used, and add the machine to the domain. - 5.
+Update the machine's Node Manager's address to map the IP of the node that is being used for scale out. - 6.
+Use the Oracle WebLogic Server Administration Console to clone WLS\SOA1/WLS\WSM1 into a new managed server.
+Name it WLS\SOAn/WLS\WSM-PMn, where n is a number.
+Assign it to the new machine created above.